SoftUni-Internal/interactive-content/EN/06-Unit-Testing/04-Dependencies.md

 You can read more detailed information about [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)

-Basically, dependency injection is a concept of giving a component all the thing its need from outside.
+Basically, dependency injection is a concept of giving a component all the things it needs from outside.

-That means we can **decoupling components** by providing their dependencies from outside, instead of creating them directly inside.
+**Decoupling components** by providing their dependencies from outside, instead of creating them directly inside.

 Lets have a look at this simple code to understand better the concept: